nikitabobko/AeroSpace/docs/cli-commands.md

 -v
 ```

+Prints the version and commit hash to stdout

 - Available since: 0.4.0-Beta

-Prints the version and commit hash to stdout

-This command doesn't have any arguments
+- The command doesn't have arguments